Read our policy on fee-paying courses offering advice to potential applicants.

 What our students say

 The pace of the coursework is challenging but with a little time management it’s not impossible to keep up with.
 Next to coursework, 5-6 times rowing training per week, and going to interesting talks and debates, I still find time to relax and go out with my friends.
-The thing I like best about the course is the variety of material being taught, even in 1st year!
-Every week is different and new material is covered, every week you get to know more interesting facts!
-Learning anatomy in the dissection room on prosected specimens (conducted by surgical trainees that teach you weird mnemonics) and learning biochemistry, physiology, and pharmacology in extremely well conducted laboratory practicals is always interesting and fun.
+The thing I like best about the course is the variety of material being taught and how interesting it is.
+Every week is different and new material is covered, every week you get to know more interesting facts - second year has been especially amazing with regards of this!
+Learning about diseases and how they come about, looking at bacteria in the lab, learning about neuroscience and how the brain works, and integrating physiological knowledge learned in first year has made every week of second year exciting.

 Even though the interviews might sound daunting at first they are quite an exciting experience in themselves, I got to meet many interesting people, some of whom I am still in contact with.
 It’s also a real first taste of uni life and a unique experience of Oxford and its colleges, so just apply and give it a shot!
 Studying medicine at Oxford is a challenging but very rewarding experience - you will not find a place where the teaching is better or the community more supportive!